vinayak-vemula/vinayak-vemula/README.md

 - 👋 Hi, I’m @vinayak-vemula
 - 👀 I’m interested in solving business related problems using various tools.
-- 🌱 I’m currently learning Data science.
+- 🌱 I’m currently seeking an challenging role in the field of Data.
 - 📫 connect me at: www.linkedin.com/in/vinayak-vemula-b7a343246 / vinayakvemula786@gmail.com

 <!---